SaladTechnologies/salad-kitchen-docs/content/docs/guides/your-pc/619-improve-internet-speed-container-jobs.md

 ## Run a Speed Test

 - Use Speedtest.net or a similar tool to check your download, upload, and latency.
-- If your speeds don’t match your ISP’s advertised rate, contact them for troubleshooting.
+- If your speeds don't match your ISP's advertised rate, contact them for troubleshooting.